buildthenmarket/Health-and-Fitness/Diet/Coffee.md

 **10. Monitor the "Roasted on" date**: Check the roast date on your coffee beans and aim to use them within 2-4 weeks for filter brews and 1-6 weeks for espresso, depending on the roast level and type.

 By implementing these ideas, you can significantly improve the freshness and flavor of your homemade coffee.

+## Coffee vs Espresso

+Espresso and black coffee are both made from coffee beans but differ in their preparation methods and characteristics.
+Espresso is made by forcing pressurized hot water through finely ground coffee beans, resulting in a concentrated shot of coffee with a thick texture and a layer of crema on top Black coffee, on the other hand, is simply coffee brewed without any additives like milk or sugar, using a coarser grind and a longer brewing time Espresso has a stronger flavor and higher caffeine concentration per serving due to its concentrated nature, while black coffee tends to have a milder taste and a larger serving size